vanHeemstraSystems/flask-babylonjs/README.md

 Based on "DB Browser for SQLite" at https://sqlitebrowser.org/, use https://dbhub.io/wvanheemstra

+Based on "How to Perform Flask-SQLAlchemy Migrations Using Flask-Migrate" at https://www.digitalocean.com/community/tutorials/how-to-perform-flask-sqlalchemy-migrations-using-flask-migrate

 Open this URL with ```https://github.dev/``` instead of ```https://github.com/``` to use the Visual Studio Code web-based IDE.

 Run this application as follows: